 China’s International Relations

-This course offers an analysis of China’s foreign policy and China’s relations with the U.S. and other major players in international affairs—the EU, Japan, and India.
-It consists of three interrelated parts: a basic understanding of Chinese foreign policy; discussions of Sino-European, Sino-Japanese, and Sino-Indian relations, with the most important third party (U.S.) factor taken into account; and lastly, a focus on important issues in Sino-U.S. relations from a Chinese foreign policy perspective.
-Instructor: Dr. Zhang Tiejun, Associate Research Professor, School of International and Public Affairs, Shanghai Jiaotong University
+This course offers an analysis of China’s foreign policy and China’s relations with the U.S. and other major players in international affairs, i.e. the EU, India, Japan and Russia, and consists of three interrelated parts.
+The first is a basic understanding of Chinese foreign policy.
+The second discusses Sino-European, Sino-Indian, Sino-Japanese and Sino-Russian relations, with the most important third party (U.S.) factor taken into account.
+The third focuses on important issues in Sino-U.S. relations from a Chinese foreign policy perspective.
+Finally, the course also offers an insider’s view on the newest development in Chinese foreign policy, such as China’s recent engagement in Africa and its implications for the West, especially the US, as the instructor has been engaging in policy relevant research for over a decade in China.
+Contact hours: 45.
+Recommended credit: 3 semester / 4.5 quarter hours.

 EAST 3005 SCGC / SOCI 3001 SCGC